Skip to main content

 • If a timely senior exemption claim is denied, move fast.
 Colorado says a timely filer may appeal to the county board of equalization by August 15.

 • If PTC is denied, compare the letter against your documents.
-Then call the Department of Revenue at 303-238-7378 or get free tax help.
+Then call the Department of Revenue or get free tax help.

-• If deferral is denied, ask whether liens, prior unpaid taxes, or a reverse mortgage caused the denial.
-Those are common blockers under the Treasury rules.
+• If deferral is denied, ask about the blocker.
+Common blockers include liens, prior unpaid taxes, or a reverse mortgage.

 If the main path fails, try these next

-• Challenge the value: If the home was overvalued, use the county protest and appeal process.
+• Challenge the value: If the home was overvalued, use your county’s protest and appeal process.

-• Use benefit screening and free filing help: Start with 2-1-1 Colorado, Community Tax Help, or your Area Agency on Aging.
+• Use benefit screening and free filing help: Start with 2-1-1 Colorado, official community tax help, or your Area Agency on Aging.

-• Get paid advice only when the case is complicated: Trust issues, guardianships, estates, or old return problems may justify a fee-based tax professional or elder-law attorney.
+• Get paid advice only when the case is complicated: Trust issues, guardianships, estates, title problems, or old return problems may justify a fee-based tax professional or elder-law attorney.

 Local resources